bentodman/ArtnetViz/README.md

 - Real-time exposure of the visualization as a Syphon source at 44Hz (standard DMX512 refresh rate)
 - Properly handles port sharing with other Art-Net applications
 - Built-in test pattern generator with various patterns for testing without an external Art-Net source
+- All settings configurable through an intuitive user interface
+- Persistent window size and position between sessions

 ## Requirements